FrusqueGaetan/BTND/index.md

 We can now decompose the time-varying network represented by the variable **X** in K subgraphs with their corresponding activation profiles for each seizure.
 Notice **X** is a list of matrix, with **X{i}** the time-varying network of the seizure i.

 Note :  **X** can be computed using other function than "FC_dynamic" (for example using brainstorm functions).
 Then, **X{i}** have to be a matrix of dimension "Functional connectity x time(i)" (the time can differ from one network to another bust the number of Functional connectity must stay the same).
-In this case, be carefull using the "DISPLAY_graphcreat" function, the ordering of the functional connectivities can become different inducing mismatched activation on the sub-graphs.
+In this case, be carefull using the "DISPLAY_graphcreate" function, the ordering of the functional connectivities can become different inducing mismatched activation on the sub-graphs.

 The function [BTND.m](./Code_BTND/BTND.m) entails the transition from the step figure 1.(c) to 1.(d) of the paper.
 Decomposing the time-varying network using the criteria (3) from the article.
 We have: